k-deguz/k-deguz.github.io/projects/kala-forecast.md

     <p class="pt-1"></p>
 </div>

-#### A Software Engineering Perspective
+#### Further Experience
-As a result, I was able to further improve my JavaScript, CSS, React and Bootstrap capabilities much like a previous project from an ICS 314 course.
+As a result, I was able to improve my JavaScript, CSS, React and Bootstrap capabilities even more much like a previous project from an ICS 314 course.
 I was able to learn how to collaborate in Git-based workflows, using code-review etiquette and branch-management so that there were no lingering conflicts with project functionality.
-In the end, these experiences as a whole helped me gain an in-depth insight into the world of business software development, with a focus on bridging financial data logic and the user experience.
+Though there were some hitches in team and project management, these experiences as a whole helped me gain an in-depth insight into the world of business software development, with a focus on bridging financial data logic and the user experience.